 Senior Center membership is required to participate in ongoing classes and programs and qualifies participants for discounted admission to monthly entertainment programs.
 The center depends on membership and class fees for its continued operation.
 Annual Senior Center membership costs $5 for Wethersfield residents and $7 for non-residents.

-Listing files in 'Social / Youth Services Documents '
+Listing files in 'Social / Youth / Senior Services Documents '